booleanbites/houzi-doc/_docs/tools/19_future_updates.md

 - Always make a backup. (copy in separate folder or use git).
 - Copy `Project_HOME > packages > houzi_package` from 1.4.4 and replace houzi_package in your existing project.
 - Optionally download and update to Flutter 3.32.xx.
 [Flutter Download](../tools/flutter_setup).
 - We added new hooks in hooks_v2.dart.
-So copy `Project_HOME/lib/hooks_v2.dart` and `Project_HOME/lib/main.dart` and configure your hooks again.
+So copy `Project_HOME/lib/hooks_v2.dart` and `Project_HOME/lib/main.dart` and replace both in your existing project.
+Then configure your hooks again.
 (Mandatory if you are updating.)
 - Rest of configurations like configuration.json, you android project folders, ios project folders should remain same.
 - Do a project clean.
 Remove pubspec.lock, ios/Podfile.lock.
 - For iOS, you might also need to run `pod install --repo-update` from terminal to referesh the local pod repo.
 Important: Run this only after you have run the `flutter pub get` in your project root via terminal or from UI.